bird-house/birdhouse-docs/docs/source/tutorial_r.rst

 I/O
 .....

-If an R object input is needed you can store the object in a RDS or Rdata file and read as a :code:`ComplexInput` with :code:`format`:
+If an R object input is needed you can store the object in a RDS or Rdata file.
+RDS files and Rdata files are indistinguishable by name when read to the server so their handling has to be done elsewhere in the processes.
+You can see how it's handled in PCIC's `quail <https://github.com/pacificclimate/quail/blob/6f89a3f2d2d7effb2ee22bb7e6a8ae1a74c6e6cc/quail/utils.py#L91>`_.
+Read the file as a :code:`ComplexInput` with :code:`format`:

 .. code-block:: Python